1939 Nebraska Cornhuskers football team

 The 1939 Nebraska Cornhuskers football team was an American football team that represented the University of Nebraska in the Big Six Conference during the 1939 college football season.
 In its third season under head coach Biff Jones, the team compiled a 7–1–1 record (4–1 against conference opponents), finished second in the Big Six, and was ranked No. 18 in the final AP Poll.
 The Cornhuskers outscored opponents by a total of 115 to 70.
+They were also ranked at No. 9 in the 1939 Williamson System ratings, at No. 8 in the Boand System ratings, and at No. 23 in the Litkenhous Ratings.

 The team played its home games at Memorial Stadium in Lincoln, Nebraska.

 Before the season

 Coach Jones was under some scrutiny upon the start of his third year at the helm of the program, as it wasn't entirely clear if his successful first year in 1937 was a product of his leadership or a remnant of former head coach Dana X. Bible's legacy.
-After suffering a 3-5-1 campaign in 1938, the most losses in a single season since 1899, coach Jones needed to get the program back on its feet.
+After suffering a 3–5–1 campaign in 1938, the most losses in a single season since 1899, coach Jones needed to get the program back on its feet.